 The night is still young.
 Until you enter Bruno’s.
 This landmark turned nightclub has been in the Mission for over 60 years.
 It mirrors the diverse street outside with four different rooms and bars to choose from.
 They offer a weekly line up of entertainment and DJ’s spinning the latest and greatest dance songs.
 Depending on the DJ there might be a cover charge.
 Get there around 10 - 10:30pm to skip the long line that forms later in the night.

 10:30 a.m. - act like a local

 Walk over to Tartine Bakery for organic coffee and tea.
 The pastries here are award-winning and vary with the season.
 Grab a fresh baked morning bun.
 They're made with croissant dough, small, yet decadent.
 Just enough to hold you over.
 Brunch will be picnic style.
 A few storefronts down you’ll find Bi-Rite Market and anything you could dream up for a picnic in the park.
-Their locally sourced produce, cheese, and housemade meals are celebrated throughout the city.
+Their locally sourced produce, chocolate, and housemade meals are celebrated throughout the city.
 Grab wine, grapes, sushi, or whatever you like and walk 5 minutes to Mission Dolores Park.
 We recommend the Tofu Bahn Mi.
 It's fried yet fresh with jalapenos and cilantro on top.
 Pickled vegetables add an acidity that brightens each bite.

 11:30 a.m. - picnic, park & partake